 Many of us have heard that the recommended amount of sleep is roughly 7 to 8 hours per night.
 While this range can vary a bit depending on age and other factors, getting adequate sleep is super important to everyone’s health.
 Sleep deprivation, on the other hand, puts people at risk for a slew of health issues ranging from an increased risk of depression and dementia to being more likely to catch a cold.

-While adequate sleep is essential for overall wellbeing, data from a new study suggests that getting too much rest could actually be unhealthy for your heart (1).
+While adequate sleep is essential for overall wellbeing, data from a new study suggests that getting too much rest could actually be unhealthy for one’s heart

 We spoke with lead author Chuangshi Wang, a Ph.D. student at McMaster and Peking Union Medical College in China, to learn more about this study.